I2-MinusONE/I2-CRM-Wiki/contact/read_contact.md

-# Fetch Contact and Address Schema
+# Fetch Contact
-> Gets the schema for a contact of a company
+> Gets an existing contact of a company

 ## URL
 `GET` /contacts/`:id`.json